modehnal/modehnal.github.io/README.md

     └──────────────────────────────────┘
 ```

-Below you can see a simple example of how we interact with applications, provided you have a running session and the accessibility toolkit is enabled.
+Below you can see a simple example of how we interact with applications, provided you have a running session, the accessibility toolkit is enabled, and you are using Xorg.
+To make this example fully functional with Wayland, you will need information from the next section.
 This example will open overview, start gnome-terminal and execute a command:

 ```python
 #!/usr/bin/python3